Michelin-starred chefs to cook for food carnival Taste of Paris

 "You've got little dishes and you can try one with one chef, and try another from a different chef," said Chenaud during a press event at Kei, the restaurant of Kei Kobayashi, one of the event's 14 featured chefs, himself a Ducasse protege.

-At his elegant lilac-walled restaurant near the old market of Les Halles, Kobayashi served a sampling of colorful and creative dishes, some of which may feature during the festival.
+At his elegant lilac-walled restaurant near the old market of Les Halles, Kobayashi served a sampling of colourful and creative dishes, some of which may feature during the festival.

 A fat Brittany oyster hid under a thin rectangular gelee of beet and cassis, an artichoke fried in a light tempura was stuffed with truffle, Iberian ham and marscapone, and a crunchy salad of raw vegetables and salmon resembled a garden of edible leaves and flowers rising out of a lemon foam.